Deadlines & Upcoming Dates for Parallel Session Speakers

 All papers accepted to the conference but not in an organized session will be grouped into sessions thematically on topics or approaches, with a mind to mixing participants from NetSci or INSNA backgrounds wherever possible AND accomodating scheduling needs.

 A: Parallel sessions will be organized in a webinar format and will have 4-6 talks each.
 Each will be 15 minutes each.
-Time restrictions will be strictly enforced.
+Time restrictions will be strictly enforced so that participants can move from sessions as they wish.
 At the beginning of each session, we will admit all speakers, chair, conference staff, and possible discussants to be "panelists" and be visible on screen.
 If a speaker is not present, the session will go into hiatus or open discussion for participants if they wish.

 When Q&A time comes, chairs and conference staff will work to admit all those who have hads raised to share audio and video to speak to the presenter.
-We strongly encourage the use of the Q&A function in Zoom during and after the talk to give the presenter a chance to respond.
+We will be using the Q&A function in Whova during and after the talk to give the presenter a chance to respond.
 If a presenter has chosen to prerecord their talk, they may answer questions using this function while their talk is broadcasting.

 A: Yes!
 Especially if you have prerecorded, authors sharing presenting duties is not a problem.
 However, each presenting author must be registered to the conference in order to be listed s a speaker.
 And keep in mind, at least one presenting author MUST be registered by June 1 in order for the work to remain in the program.